“I pissed because I am pissed off,” replies a tubby, nattily-dressed Satish Kaushik when the chowkidar pulls him up for relieving himself in a park.

 (Alpana Chowdhury is a Mumbai-based, independent journalist and a writer of two biographies – Madhubala: Masti and Magic and Dev Anand: Dashing, Debonair)

 (This article is from The Quint’s archives and was first published on 21 July 2016.
-It is now being republished to mark Satish Kaushik’s birthday.)
+It is now being republished to mark the demise of Satish Kaushik.)